 The second island we will visit is San Cristóbal, where we will visit the Galapaguera, a Tortoise breeding center and home to the largest species of giant tortoise in the world.
 We’ll also explore the misty Junco Lagoon, a freshwater lake located in the middle of a volcanic caldera.
 You’ll spot seabirds bathing here to wash the salt from their feathers.

 While on the islands, we will have plenty of time to relax on the white sandy beaches and swim in the crystal clear water.
 We’ll snorkel with some fascinating marine life, including sea lions, sea turtles, marine iguanas, penguins, manta rays, and different species of tropical fish.
-Those who are looking for a little more adventure will also have the option to scuba dive!
 One of the beaches we visit is home to a large number of lazy sea lions basking on the sand, so you will be able to observe these beautiful creatures up close.

 After enjoying everything the Galápagos have to offer, there is no better way to complete our journey than by giving back to these beautiful islands that have given us so many incredible memories!
 We will volunteer with several different projects dedicated to helping the local community–first at a local school, then at a sustainable farm.